Wago-Norge/UtilizeVSCodeWagoSDK/README.md

 # Utilize Visual Studio Code for Cross developement using Windows Subsystem for Linux (WSL)
-Use Visual Studio Code to build C/C++ applications for Wago PFC
+Use Visual Studio Code to build C/C++ applications for Wago PFC.

 <div align="left">
    <br>